High order discretization schemes for stochastic volatility models: Numerical comparative analysis of the proposed schemes with standard discretization methods

 In order to ensure a good strong coupling with the scheme with time step $\delta_{2N}$, we need to compute the intermediate value $\widetilde{S}^{e,2N}_{(2k+1)\frac{T}{2N}}=e^{\widetilde{\widetilde{X}}^N_{t_k}}\left(1+r\frac{T}{N}+f(Y_{k\frac{T}{N}})\left(\rho(W_{t_{k+1}}-W_{t_k})+\sqrt{1-\rho^2} \Delta \widetilde{\widetilde{B}}^{2N}_{2k+1}\right)\right)$ using some Brownian increment $\Delta \widetilde{\widetilde{B}}^{2N}_{2k+1}$ as close as possible to $B_{(2k+1)\frac{T}{2N}}-B_{k\frac{T}{N}}$ but such that $\Delta \widetilde{B}^N_{k+1}-\Delta \widetilde{\widetilde{B}}^{2N}_{2k+1}$ is independent of $\Delta \widetilde{\widetilde{B}}^{2N}_{2k+1}$ and distributed according to $\mathcal{N}(0,\frac{T}{2N})$.
 Choosing $\Delta \widetilde{\widetilde{B}}^{2N}_{2k+1}$ of the form $\frac{a\left(B_{(2k+1)\frac{T}{2N}}-B_{k\frac{T}{N}}\right)+b\left(B_{(k+1)\frac{T}{N}}-B_{(2k+1)\frac{T}{2N}}\right)}{\sqrt{a^2+b^2}}$ and maximizing $Cov\left(\Delta \widetilde{\widetilde{B}}^{2N}_{2k+1},B_{(2k+1)\frac{T}{2N}}-B_{k\frac{T}{N}}\right)=\frac{a}{\sqrt{a^2+b^2}}$ leads to $a=v^{2N}_{2k}+v^{2N}_{2k+1}$ and $b=v^{2N}_{2k+1}-v^{2N}_{2k}$ (see Remark \ref{MLMC} for the definition of $v^{2N}_{.}$).

 Finally, we approximate $\min_{t\in[k\frac{T}{N},(k+1)\frac{T}{N}]}S_t$ by $\widetilde{m}^{N}_{k}\wedge \widetilde{m}^{N}_{k+1}$ where

 and

 The numerical results we obtain are very satisfactory.
-In figure \ref{fig:MultilevelLook}, we draw the CPU time times the mean square error against the root mean square error.
+In figure \ref{fig:MultilevelLook}, we draw the CPU time multiplied by the mean square error against the root mean square error.
 We see that our schemes perform much better than the others.